mumtazmaqsood/hm/README.md

 # HM
-this folder contain css and html tutorials and hands on experience with css and html
+this folder contain css and html tutorials and hands on experience with css and html. basics of css container boxes selector etc